JohannSS/my_online_CV/resume.md

 ### WORK EXPERIENCE AND COMMUNITY SERVICE

 Community service - **Jan Smuts Museum** <span style="float: right; "> 2017 </span>
-From March 2017 to November 2017 me and group of three other students had to spend 40 hours each of community service for an university module named JCP 202.
+From March 2017 to November 2017 me and group of three other students had to spend 40 hours each of community service for a university module named JCP 202.
 The main objective of our team was to preserve over 260 of the old documents in the office of General Jan Smuts by scanning the files into PDF documents and digitally organizing them into a Microsoft Excel spreadsheet.

 ### INTERESTS